andrijac/andrijac.github.io/source/_posts/2014-01-31-javascript-breakpoint.markdown

 Implementation <a name="implementation" href="#implementation" class="anchor">#</a>
 -
-The goal is to make a function that can insert a breakpoint before the call of any function we are interested in, that is accessable from global object.
+The goal is to make a function that can insert a breakpoint before the call of any function we are interested in, which is accessible from global object.

 Function needs to do following:

-- Cache a original function
+- Save reference to original function
 - Override original function with wrapper.
 - Option to restore original function and remove breakpoint.